Ouch/Skin-Swapper/README.md

 # Skin-Swapper
 Skin Swapper is a free 2 use software to change your bad fortnite skins into rare skins.
-All skin swapper was made by Rizie (https://twitter.com/riziebtw) & use the AutoUpdate.NET API for update.
+Skin swapper is back guys !
+Join the discord for more informations https://discord.gg/Excmhyu